FuzzifiED/FuzzifiED.jl/docs/src/intro.md

-# An introduction to the fuzzy sphere
+# An Introduction to the Fuzzy Sphere

 ## Introduction